David Legault versus Goliath Zuckerberg

 On Facebook, “Nobody wants to look in the mirror and say to themselves, ‘I’m making a lot of money by objectively giving dangerous people a huge loudspeaker,’ ” one of them said.

-And more generally, we often find ways to convince ourselves, on Facebook, that hateful comments aren’t that much, think about it.
+And all in all, we often find ways to convince ourselves, on Facebook, that hateful comments aren’t that much, think about it.

 For example, if someone wrote “Kill LGBT” (the acronym used to describe LGBT people) without referring to a specific person, they will not be touched.
 The report reveals that network officials believe that “LGBT is a concept.”